sergio-gastulo/accounting/readme.md

 - Re-factor python: should ask `period` only at the beginning and should be more readable (implemented but still needs fixes).
 - Refactor plot.
 We are should not be using `read_csv`.
 - Rename modules: We migrated from CSV to SQLITE, we must re-name modules and stuff: `$CSV`, `$CSVRow` seems pretty useless now.
+- Categories should be sorted when printed.
+- One could improve how to track payings in installments (some unique UUID?)

 ## Requirements:
 This project was built with `powershell` and `python`.